ThatCraigKid/ThatCraigKid/README.md

 <summary><b>Important People 2 Me</b></summary>

 My online brother (Fred) and his girlfriend (Rose.)
-He kins Guest 1337 and she kins Daisy, and honestly, they are both just such incredibly amazing people to be around.
+He kins Guest 1337 and they kin Daisy, and honestly, they are both just such incredibly amazing people to be around.
 I genuinely enjoy their company so much, and getting to hang out and talk with them always makes my day a lot better.
 They’re super supportive, awesome to chat with, and I’m just really grateful to have both of them in my life as such great friends.

 My online sister, whom I always call Shishou.
 She is such an incredibly important person to me, and I honestly don't know what I would do without her around.
 She has always been there for me, and I want her to know that the feeling is completely mutual.
 No matter what happens or how tough things get, I will always be right here by her side to support her and have her back through everything.
 She means the absolute world to me.